About integer-valued variants of the theta and 6j symbols: Classical version

+In terms of the two integer-valued functions $\gon$ and $\tet$, the recoupling coefficients read as follows (using eqs.~\ref{recouplingfrom6j} and \ref{tetfrom6j}):

+{\proposition For given non-negative integers ${a,c,d,f}$, consider the matrix $U$ with matrix elements $U_{be}$ as in \ref{recouplingfromtet}, where $(b,e)$ belongs to the set of pairs of non-negative integers for which the tetrahedron $T=((a, b, c), (d, e, f))$ is admissible.
+Then we have the following proposition: The matrix $U$ is orthogonal i.e. $U.U^T = U^T.U = 1$. } \\ This is nothing but a rewriting of the orthogonality property for the recoupling coefficients, which itself can be traced back to a similar property (discussed in many places) for the associated $6j$ symbols.}

-These quantities $C$ may also be called ``cells'' because they describe the pairing defining a bigebra structure (actually a weak Hopf algebra) on the vector space ${\mathcal B}$ of double triangles; this is a particular case of a much more general construction (``Ocneanu cells'').
-In a nutshell, one considers formally the graded vector space generated by admissible triplets $(a,b,c)$ described as triangles (the grading is defined by $b$, which is displayed horizontally), and its corresponding graded endomorphism algebra ${\mathcal B}$.
+Remark: The quantities $U$ may also be called ``cells'' because they describe the pairing defining a bigebra structure (actually a weak Hopf algebra) on the vector space ${\mathcal B}$ of double triangles; this is a particular case of a much more general construction (``Ocneanu cells'').
+In a nutshell, one considers formally the graded vector space generated by admissible triplets $(a,b,c)$ pictured as triangles (the grading is defined by $b$, which is displayed horizontally), and its corresponding graded endomorphism algebra ${\mathcal B}$.
 A particular basis of the latter is conveniently described in terms of ``horizontal double triangles'': an horizontal double triangle of type $b$ is a pair of two triangles sharing the same edge $b$, displayed horizontally.
 Dually we have also ``vertical double triangles'' (spanning the dual of ${\mathcal B}$) where the common edges are displayed vertically.
-The numbers $C$ define a non trivial pairing: they are used to define a cogebra structure on ${\mathcal B}$.
-The obtained bialgebra is infinite dimensional since the grading $b$ ranges over $\N$.
-A brief account of the theory, which was developed in the quantum case (where ${\mathcal B}$ is finite dimensional) is given in \cite{Coquereaux:cells}, which also contains a study of several explicit examples.
-In the present notes we are mostly interested in the arithmetic properties of the integer-valued functions $\gon$ and $\tet$, so this is not the right place to discuss the above in more details; we only re-express below the previous (bi) unitary relations in terms of the two integer-valued functions $\gon$ and $\tet$.
-They read:
+The numbers $U$ define a non trivial pairing: they are used to define a coalgebra structure on ${\mathcal B}$.
+The obtained bigebra is infinite dimensional since the grading $b$ ranges over $\N$.
+The theory has been developed in the quantum case ({ when $q$ is a root of unity,} ${\mathcal B}$ is finite dimensional); a brief account is given in \cite{Coquereaux:cells}, which also contains a study of several explicit examples. { In the classical case, the existence and properties of the two algebra structures was discussed in \cite{BiedenharnLouck}, vol 2, using another language and notations.} In the present notes we are mostly interested in the arithmetic properties of the integer-valued functions $\gon$ and $\tet$, so this is not the right place to discuss the above in more details.